yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 [Auto MERGE Source Account's initial [cash] balance to Target's?]
 If the source account contains an 'Initial Balance' (can be seen on Tools>Accounts>Edit), then it will be displayed here
 ..
-By default it will pre-populate with the total initial [cash] balance.
+By default, it will pre-populate with the total initial [cash] balance.
 You edit this number and this amount will be moved to the target account, and deducted from the source account.

 [Auto ALLOW Source Account's Cash balance to go negative?]